MarchesiGabriele/blockwise_gpu_matrix_inversion/README.md

 # TODO:
-- Assing 8 values to each thread, using for loops instead of many else if's
 - Utilize more local mem, keep 16 for both local dims + each thread doing more work

 - Transpose B ? to have coalesced reads